xcsp3team/PyCSP3-models/README.md

 These problems/models mainly come from the literature/community, in particular from:

 - scientific papers from top main conferences such as CP, CPAIOR, IJCAI, AAAI, ECAI, ... and journals such as Constraints, AIJ, JAIR, ...
+- scientific papers from top main jounrals such as Constraints, AIJ, JAIR, ...
 - [CSPLib](https://www.csplib.org/)
 - [Minizinc Challenges](https://github.com/MiniZinc/mzn-challenge)
 - [XCSP3 Competitions](https://xcsp.org/competitions/)